Shifting Data Sample annual salaries (in thousands of dollars) fo... | Channels for Pearson+

 Sample Standard Deviation

 The sample standard deviation measures the amount of variation or dispersion in a set of values.
-It indicates how much individual salaries deviate from the sample mean.
-When all salaries are uniformly adjusted (e.g., a pay cut), the standard deviation remains unchanged, as the relative differences between salaries do not alter.
+It indicates how much individual data points differ from the sample mean.
+A low standard deviation suggests that the data points are close to the mean, while a high standard deviation indicates greater variability among the salaries.

 Recommended video: